Long Xiang: Career

 After graduation in July 1984, Long was assigned to the Cadre Division of Henan Provincial Commission for Discipline Inspection and soon moved to the Standing Committee of the Henan Provincial People's Congress in November 1985.

 Long was transferred back in Nanjing in April 1987 and despatched to the Research Office of Jiangsu Provincial Commission for Discipline Inspection, where he assumed various posts.
 He moved up the ranks to become deputy party secretary in November 2003 and party secretary in July 2010.
 In July 2010, he was also admitted to standing committee member of the CCP Nanjing Municipal Committee, the city's top authority.
 He concurrently served as deputy party secretary of Nanjing since December 2014 and president of the Municipal Party School since March 2015.
 In January 2018, he was chosen as chairperson of the Nanjing Municipal People's Congress, a position at vice-provincial level.

 Downfall

 On 3 April 2025, Long was put under investigation for alleged "serious violations of discipline and laws" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
+On September 28, he was stripped of his posts within the CCP and in the public office.

+On 11 August 2026, Long was sentenced to death with a two-year reprieve for taking bribes in 261 million yuan.